vitalab/vitalab.github.io/deep-learning/_posts/2019-04-04-BreastCancerScreening.md

 ## Dataset

 Two challenges arise in breast cancer detection.
 One, the most commonly used mammography dataset contains only about 10 000 images.
 Second, mammography images are very high resolution (around 2000x2000).
-[Prior work](https://arxiv.org/abs/1703.07047) shows that downsampling these images can significantly hurt performance of computer vision model, so it is not a viable option.
+[Prior work](https://arxiv.org/abs/1703.07047) shows that downsampling these images can significantly hurt performance of computer vision models, so it is not a viable option.

 The authors introduce the NYU Breast Cancer Screening Dataset (BCSD), consisting of ~230 000 screening mammography exams from ~150 patients, each exams consisting of four images (CC and MLO views of left and right breasts).